sakshamsri4/currencyConverter/README.md

 ##Ios and Android Flutter Project

-The objective of this app is to provide Weather data for the cities.
+The objective of this app is to convert currency,base as Euro.

-Some features of this app are:

-1.

 Technologies Used:
 1.Dart